Essays · Concepts · Deep Dives

 Each track goes deep — theory, intuition, and code — so you can go from reading a paper to running experiments.

-Neural networks from scratch, backprop, CNNs, RNNs — and the Transformer architecture that changed everything.
+Neural networks from scratch, backprop, reinforcement learning — and the architectures that changed everything.

-Pipelines, warehouses, streaming systems, and the infrastructure that feeds every production ML model.
+APIs, databases, streaming systems, and the infrastructure that feeds every production AI application.

-CUDA kernels, memory bandwidth, batching strategies — how to make training and inference fast.
+CUDA kernels, memory bandwidth, batching strategies — how to make training and serving fast.

 Get new posts in your inbox